-Dead Boy Running is my first serious attempt at publishing a work of fiction.
-It is also the story I sent as part of my application for my MA in Creative Writing, due to start in October.
+Dead Boy Running was my first serious attempt at publishing a work of fiction.
+It was also the story I sent as part of my application for my MA in Creative Writing, which I undertook from 2015-2017.

 It’s a character-driven thriller of 85,000 words.
 Here’s a basic outline.